The Impact of Cheat Meals on Muscle Building

 What is a cheat meal?

-A cheat meal is a planned meal that allows for indulgence in typically unhealthy foods or larger portions.
-It is often used as a reward or to satisfy cravings while following a strict diet.
+A cheat meal is a planned meal that allows a temporary deviation from dietary restrictions, enabling you to enjoy a more indulgent or favorite food in moderation.
+This meal is often used as a reward or to satisfy cravings while following a structured diet.

 How does a cheat meal impact muscle building?